julianeon/cronos/README.md

 Holder creates an entry for every holder of Cronos, and the mapping either increments or decrements their balance.
 It is intended to show the balance of each Cronos holder.

 DailySale creates 'days' numbered based on their distance from the UNIX time start date.
 This definition of day was chosen because it provides a standard and easily computable reference point.
-The total transaction amount and total sales on that day are saved.
-It's meant to show sales volume & sale for each day, as defined above as a 24 hour block of time sequentially counted from the UNIX time start date.
+It's meant to show the transactions total & number of sales for each day, defined as a 24 hour block of time counted sequentially from the UNIX time start date.

 Watchlist currently shows the sum of all transactions (not counting decimal points) and the last indexed timestamp, through the last indexed transaction.
 It was originally meant to test if a 'from' or 'to' address belonged to a wallet on a 'watchlist', but since the tests currently fail and every transaction is counted in the 'watchlistWatch' bucket, now it returns the total sum of all transactions (rounding off all decimal values) and the last indexed block timestamp.